helidon-io/helidon/docs/mp/grpc/client.md

 ## Configuration

 For a gRPC client to connect to a server, it requires a channel.
 Channels are configured in the `grpc` section of the Helidon application configuration.
 The examples below use an `application.yaml` file but there are many other ways to to configure Helidon.
-See [Configuration in Helidon][configuration-in-helidon] for more information.
+See [Configuration in Helidon](../../mp/config/introduction.md) for more information.

 ```yaml
 grpc: